sendhy12/sendhy12/README.md

 ## 🚀 About Me

-I'm a passionate **Software Developer** and **AI Enthusiast** currently pursuing my studies at **Universitas Sangga Buana** (since 2021) while actively participating in the **LaskarAI** program at Dicoding.
+I'm a passionate **Software Developer** and **AI Enthusiast** who recently graduated from **Universitas Sangga Buana** in 2025.
+Currently participating in the **LaskarAI** program at Dicoding to further enhance my skills in artificial intelligence and data science.
 I love exploring the intersection of technology and data to solve real-world problems.

+- 🎓 Fresh Graduate from Universitas Sangga Buana (Class of 2025)
 - 🔭 Currently working on AI and Data Analysis projects
 - 🌱 Learning advanced Machine Learning and Deep Learning techniques
 - 💡 Interested in Software Development, Data Science, and Artificial Intelligence
-- 🎓 Continuously upskilling through various certification programs
+- 📚 Continuously upskilling through various certification programs
 - 📍 Based in Indonesia

 ---